Lisa-Wall/receipt-generator/README.md

 ## Input

-A JSON object in the following format:
+A structure containing the receipt fields:

 ```
 {